Hoyasumii/avengers-endgame/README.md

 [Cuts back to Thor]

-THOR: So, whatever it is that you're offering, we're not into it, don'
+THOR: So, whatever it is that you're offering, we're not into it, don't